Herbert Grönemeyer Fan Guide

 Frequently Asked Questions

 What time does Herbert Grönemeyer typically take the stage?
-Doors for Hallenstadion concerts usually open around 1.5 to 2 hours before the main act.
-If there’s an opening act, they typically start around 30-60 minutes after doors open and play for approximately 30-45 minutes.
-Herbert Grönemeyer himself usually takes the stage around 9:00 PM - 9:30 PM, with the show concluding around 11:00 PM - 11:30 PM.
+Doors usually open around 1.5 to 2 hours before the main performance.
+If there's an opening act, they typically perform for about 30-45 minutes.
+Herbert Grönemeyer himself usually begins his set around 9:00 PM, with concerts typically concluding around 11:00 PM to 11:30 PM, depending on the length of his performance and any encores.

 Bag and item restrictions?
-Hallenstadion Zürich typically has restrictions on bag sizes.
-Small backpacks or handbags that can fit under a seat are usually allowed, but larger bags may be prohibited and could require checking in a cloakroom (if available).
-Prohibited items often include weapons, fireworks, laser pointers, and large umbrellas.
-Always check the venue's official website for the most current list of prohibited items.
+Hallenstadion Zürich has restrictions on bag sizes.
+Small backpacks or handbags are usually allowed, but large backpacks, suitcases, and bulky items are prohibited.
+It's advisable to check the Hallenstadion website for the most up-to-date list of prohibited items, which often includes items like food, drinks, professional recording equipment, and weapons.

 What's the refund policy?
-Refund policies are generally determined by the ticket vendor.
-In cases of cancellation by the artist or venue, refunds are typically issued.
-For rescheduled events, tickets are usually valid for the new date.
-For individual circumstances, consult the terms and conditions of your ticket purchase.
+Refund policies are typically dictated by the ticket vendor and the event organizer.
+Generally, tickets are non-refundable unless the event is cancelled or significantly rescheduled.
+If an event is cancelled, refunds are usually issued for the face value of the ticket.
+Rescheduling typically means tickets remain valid for the new date.
+Always refer to the terms and conditions of your ticket purchase.

 Top Tips for Herbert Grönemeyer at Hallenstadion Zürich